 - A. School Goals: KHA's objectives and goals are aligned with Common Core State Standards (CCSS), a national effort to define the knowledge and skills that students should have within their K-12 education careers so that they will graduate from high school able to succeed in entry-level, credit-bearing academic college courses and in workforce training programs.
 KHA has utilized the standards as a framework from which to derive measurable and objective outcomes for students across content areas and sub-skills.
-Thus, the KHA staff is able to report the skills that students can actually perform, and under what circumstances, as opposed to more abstract "understanding" of content area which is typically reported in public schools.
-For more information on the CCSS, please go to: http://www.corestandards.org/the-standards - B. Measures for Assessing: Measurement of curriculum outcomes, in the major content areas, is assessed throughout the year.
+Thus, the KHA staff is able to report the skills that students can actually perform, and under what circumstances, as opposed to more abstract "understanding" of content area which is typically reported in public schools. - B. Measures for Assessing: Measurement of curriculum outcomes, in the major content areas, is assessed throughout the year.
 KHA is constantly working toward the goal of continuous assessment and data collection for all possible curriculum outcomes as opposed to collecting and reporting data only a few times a year. - ✓ Students entering Kindergarten are screened during the summer prior to their enrollment to assess basic skills.
-A full battery of kindergarten readiness skills is tested so that teachers have valuable information about their incoming students before the first day of school.
-As the year progresses these skills are reassessed to determine student growth. - ✓ Lexia: Lexia is a technology-based system of differentiated practice, embedded assessment, and targeted instruction.
+A full battery of kindergarten readiness skills are tested so that teachers have valuable information about their incoming students before the first day of school.
+As the year progresses these skills are reassessed to determine student growth. - Lexia: Lexia is a technology-based system of differentiated practice, embedded assessment, and targeted instruction.
 This scalable approach provides educators with norm-referenced measures that predict performance and prescribe instructional intensity to improve reading achievement.
 Lexia provides explicit, systematic, and structured practice on the essential reading skills of phonemic awareness, phonics, fluency, vocabulary, and comprehension.
-It provides foundational reading development for students of all abilities, K through grade 4, and accelerates reading development for at-risk students in grades 4-12.
-This program is typically used in the lower grade levels at KHA. - ✓ STAR: STAR is a comprehensive K12 assessment, allowing educators to screen and group students for targeted instruction, measure student growth, predict performance on summative exams, and monitor achievement on Common Core or state standards. - Developmental Reading Assessment: All KHA students are administered the Developmental Reading Assessment by their classroom teacher at least three times per school year.
-The Developmental Reading Assessment (DRA) is a set of individually administered criterion-referenced reading assessments for students in Kindergarten through Grade 8.
-Modeled after an informal reading inventory, the DRA is administered, scored, and interpreted by classroom teachers to identify students' independent reading level, defined as a text on which students meet specific criteria in terms of accuracy, fluency, and comprehension.
-Additional purposes include identifying students' reading strengths and weaknesses, planning instruction, monitoring reading growth, preparing students to meet classroom, and testing expectations and providing information to stakeholders regarding reading achievement levels.
+This program is typically used in the lower grade levels at KHA. - ✓ STAR: STAR is a comprehensive K-12 assessment, allowing educators to screen and group students for targeted instruction, measure student growth, predict performance on summative exams, and monitor achievement on Common Core or state standards. - ✓ Acadience: All KHA students are administered the Acadience Screeners by their classroom teacher at least three times per school year.
+The Acadience Screeners used vary by grade level and measure foundational literacy skills, such as phonemic awareness and phonics at the lower grade levels and oral reading fluency and morphology at the middle and upper grade levels.
+The screeners are administered and scored by classroom teachers to identify students' identifying students' reading strengths and weaknesses, planning instruction, monitoring reading growth, preparing students to meet classroom, and testing expectations and providing information to stakeholders regarding reading achievement levels.